PetSafe Swaps & Nutrition

 How much is too much?

-Our general guideline for most healthy cats is Bite-sized portion as a treat..
+Our general guideline for most healthy cats is No more than a very small piece (about 1 cm square) on rare occasions — the high salt and fat content make larger amounts harmful..
 Going far beyond that in a single sitting increases the chance of stomach upset, and with safe foods it still adds extra calories that can contribute to weight gain over time.

 Is bacon good for cats?

-Absolutely — in sensible portions, this food can support your cat's health because it source of natural nutrients and fiber.
+Absolutely — in sensible portions, this food can support your cat's health because it bacon provides protein and fat, but the extremely high sodium content and saturated fat far outweigh any benefit for cats.
 It still should never replace a complete cat diet made for daily nutrition.

 What warning signs should I watch for?